gdoumenc/coworks/README.rst

 To get started with CoWorks, first follow the `Installation Guide <https://coworks.readthedocs.io/en/latest/installation.html>`_.
 Then you can get a quickstart on `TechMicroService Quickstart <https://coworks.readthedocs.io/en/latest/tech_quickstart.html>`_.
 Once familiar with ``TechMicroService``, you can continue with `BizMicroService Quickstart <https://coworks.readthedocs.io/en/latest/biz_quickstart.html>`_.

+**Data model**

+The data model shared between those services may be structured with ``pydantic`` and using the JSON:API specification.
+You can install this data protocol for CoWorks with: pip install coworks[jsonapi-sqlalchemy].

 Documentation
 -------------